 Staying in the property can help the bank maintain the value of their investment, so it’s actually in their best interests to keep it occupied.
 Be that as it may, partly because of the ways that the foreclosure laws are structured in Minnesota, banks may ask you to leave while actually wanting you to stay.

-2) Go to court.
 In very rare cases, judges are granting stays and delaying evictions.
-This is really only a valid option if you (and your attorneys) can prove that the bank has neglected a legal requirement during the foreclosure process.
-During the past few years, a lot of fraudulent behavior at banks has been uncovered – so an increasing trend of court rulings stopping foreclosures has been seen.
-However, fighting banks with lawyers is very difficult, expensive and time-consuming, even if you’ve got a perfect case (most people don’t stand a chance).
+This is only a valid option if you (and your attorneys) can prove that the bank has neglected a legal requirement during the foreclosure process.
+During the past few years, a lot of fraudulent behaviour at banks has been uncovered – so an increasing trend of court rulings stopping foreclosures has been seen.
+However, fighting banks with lawyers is very difficult, expensive, and time-consuming, even if you’ve got a perfect case (most people don’t stand a chance).